spatie/laravel-binary-uuid/README.md

 ## Usage

-To let a model make use of optimised UUIDs, you must add a `uuid` field as the primary field in the table.
+To let a model make use of optimized UUIDs, you must add a `uuid` field as the primary field in the table.

 ```php
 Schema::create('table_name', function (Blueprint $table) {